A New Company, and a New Industry

-Other advances during this time included new products such as the ultra-simple single purpose Checker® vision sensor, designed to compete with photoelectric sensors for applications such as presence/absence detection.
-Cognex also introduced a new, modular surface inspection system, SmartView®, which allowed users to gradually build up their surface inspection capabilities, and which rapidly became the world’s best-selling surface inspection system.
-And, in 2004, Cognex introduced its first handheld vision product—an ID code reader called DataMan, a new incarnation of the company’s original vision product, which also was designed for ID applications.
+Also launched during this time was the ultra-simple single purpose Checker® vision sensor, designed to compete with photoelectric sensors for applications such as presence/absence detection.
+And, in 2004, Cognex introduced its first handheld vision product—an ID code reader called DataMan.
+The new product was named DataMan in honor of the company’s very first vision system, which was also designed for ID applications.

 These important advances in function and usability, combined with the decreasing costs of implementing machine vision applications, helped dramatically increase acceptance of machine vision in general manufacturing.

 While semiconductor manufacturing remains an important market for Cognex vision, today the company receives a greater portion of its revenue from general manufacturing applications in areas such as pharmaceutical, automotive, healthcare, packaging, aerospace and consumer products manufacturing.